Coherent Control of NV Centers

 Nitrogen vacancy (NV) centers in diamond offer a prime opportunity for coherently controlling the state of a quantum system.
 The spin state of the NV center can be manipulated with a sequence of optical and microwave pulses, and exhibits long coherence times even at room temperature.
 It can either be isolated from the environment for quantum information processing tasks or be used as a sensor of external electric or magnetic fields.
 Shifting the NV center's energy levels with a vector magnet allows it to operate at frequencies ranging from DC up to 20 GHz.
 The NV center's high degree of tunability, both in terms of its frequency range as well as its sensitivity to the environment, make it a versatile system when coupled with an experimental setup that can fully exploit its properties.

-Using the 32 channels of the DIOs or, alternatively, the 4 or 8 marker outputs on the front panel, allows for simpler and more compact experimental setups because there is no need for an external pulse generator.
+Using the 4 or 8 marker outputs on the front panel or, alternatively, the 32 channels of the DIOs allows for simpler and more compact experimental setups because there is no need for an external TTL pulse generator.

-The amplified mixed signal is sent to a MW antenna, which generates microwave magnetic fields at the NV center and thereby transmits sequences of pulses to manipulate the spin state.
-Some measurements require combinations of multiple frequencies components, each with their own pulse shapes, such as in state transfer protocols requiring pulses with two different microwave frequencies or in combined radio-frequency and microwave fields for controlling interactions between nuclear and electron spins.
-Thanks to the 4 or 8 wave output channels of the HDAWG, multiple sets of pulse envelopes can be generated in concert, making it easy to coordinate pulses with different frequencies.
+The amplified output signal is then sent to a MW antenna, which generates microwave magnetic fields at the NV center and thereby transmits sequences of pulses to manipulate the spin state.
+Some measurements require combinations of multiple frequency components, each with their own pulse shapes: this is the case in state transfer protocols requiring pulses with two different microwave frequencies, for example, or in combined radio-frequency and microwave fields that control interactions between nuclear and electron spins.
+Multiple sets of pulse envelopes can be generated in concert thanks to the 4 or 8 output channels of the SHFSG, making it easy to coordinate pulses with different frequencies.

 Improving the isolation from the environment or the sensing resolution often requires complicated sequences featuring a long series of pulses or a few short pulses separated by long evolution times.
-With the LabOne® AWG Sequencer it is possible to optimize waveform handling so that the HDAWG can generate long signals with a short upload time while maintaining a high timing precision with a jitter below 10 ps.
-For setups with their own control software, the HDAWG can be programmed using freely available APIs for MATLAB® and Python, making it straightforward to integrate the HDAWG into existing systems.
+With the LabOne® AWG Sequencer it is possible to optimize waveform handling so that the SHFSG or the HDAWG can generate long signals with a short upload time while maintaining a high timing precision with a jitter below 10 ps.
+For setups with their own control software, the SHFSG and the HDAWG can both be programmed using freely available APIs for MATLAB® and Python or the LabOne Q software framework, making it straightforward to integrate the instruments into existing systems.

 The Benefits of Choosing Zurich Instruments